Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies: Experiments

-We begin by partially merging Decision Transformers to investigate if similar parameters may be learned across environments, ignoring input and output projection layers which have unique dimensionality and function for different environments as each robot has unique state and action spaces.
+We begin by partially merging Decision Transformers to investigate if similar parameters may be learned across environments, ignoring input and output projection layers which have unique dimensionality and function for different environments..
 We use settings for MuJoCo experiments from \cite{dt, wiki}, as well as their implementations.
 Following their configuration, we use transformers with an embedding size of 128, 1 head, and 3 layers.
-We provide further hyperparameters in Appendix \ref{appendix:1}.
-We randomly initialize and train a model for HalfCheetah, Hopper, and Walker2D on Expert D4RL datasets.
-Given two trained models on different environments, we call the model which is having a layer altered the target model with parameters $\Theta_t$, and the model where the layer is taken from, which is trained on another environment, the source model with parameters $\Theta_s$.
+We randomly initialize and train a model for HalfCheetah, Hopper, and Walker2D on expert D4RL \cite{D4RL} datasets.
+Given two trained models on different environments, we call the model which is having a layer altered the target model with parameters $\theta_t$, and the model where the layer is taken from, which is trained on another environment, the source model with parameters $\theta_s$.

-When averaging a single layer at a time, we keep all other layers in the target model unaltered, and then rollout the policy (for 25 episodes), evaluating the impact of partially, or fully, utilizing the parameters from the other model.
-For one layer $\theta^i \in \Theta$, we use the update $\theta_t^{i} = (1-p)\theta^i_t + p(\theta^i_s)$, where $p \in \{.5,1\}$, relating to averaging and swapping.
-We merge between each pair of models, and for each pair, we look at merging in each direction, swapping source and target models.
-This leads to six instances of evaluation per layer, which we average and display in Figure \ref{fig:dt1}.
-We report normalized return, where $1$ corresponds to the original return before any merging ($p = 0$).
+We first average a single layer at a time, keeping all other layers unaltered.
+For one layer $\theta^i \in \theta$, we use the update $\theta_t^{i} = (1-\alpha)\theta^i_t + \alpha(\theta^i_s)$, where $\alpha \in \{.5,1\}$, relating to averaging and swapping parameters.
+We merge between each pair of models out of the three models covering each environment.
+For each pair, we look at merging in each direction, swapping source and target models.
+This leads to six evaluations per layer, which we average and display in Figure \ref{fig:dt1}.
+We report normalized return over 25 episodes, where $1$ corresponds to the original return before any merging ($\alpha = 0$).

-We can both average ($p = .5$), or directly use a layer from another transformer ($p = 1$), showing that Decision Transformers trained on different MuJoCo tasks may learn functionally similar parameters.
-We see a larger drop-off from merging parameters within the multi-layer perception (MLP) layers of the transformer as opposed to attention parameters.
-Additionally, as we go further in depth or set $p = 1$, we see a drop-off when merging MLPs.
-Surprisingly, we can directly use the attention weights from another trained model at any depth with little to no decrease in empirical return.
+We find that we can both average ($\alpha = .5$), or directly use a layer from another transformer ($\alpha = 1$), showing that Decision Transformers trained on different MuJoCo tasks may learn functionally similar parameters.
+We see a larger drop-off from merging parameters within the multi-layer perception (MLP) layers.
+However, we find that we can directly use the attention parameters from another trained model at any depth with little to no decrease in empirical return.